 Bats eat thousands of mosquitoes each night, and predatory insects, like dragonflies, ground beetles and wasps, help keep other fly populations in check.
 Attract natural fly predators to your yard by putting up hummingbird feeders and small bird or bat houses.
 To attract fly predators, avoid using insecticides in your garden.

 Use Natural Bacteria Products

-For gnat control, mix 1 to 2 teaspoons of Bti concentrate per gallon of water and drench the lawn with a garden sprayer.
+For gnat control, mix Bti concentrate in water, according to the mixing rate on label directions, and drench the lawn with a garden sprayer.
 Wear a long-sleeved shirt and pants and avoid inhaling the spray.
 Refer to the label instructions for rates and safety information as products can vary.

 Try Applying Nematodes